-The installation program lets you step through the installation program to make the necessary install option selections.
+The installation program provides sections that step through necessary install options.

 The installation program windows have Next and Back control buttons.
 Click Next to advance to the next step.
 Click Back to return to a previous window to review or make a change.